hsghori/CS-Notes/computer_networks_notes.md

 		- Sender left edge - beginning of unacknowledged data
 		- Receiver right edge - beginning of undelivered data
 		- Right edge = left edge + constant.
-	- The sender could request a byte that outside the receiver's window ( outside his buffer).
+	- The sender could request a byte that's outside the receiver's window ( outside his buffer).
-	- The Receiver uses an Advertised Window (RWND) to prevent the sender from overflowing it's window.
+	- The Receiver uses an Advertised Window (RWND) to prevent the sender from overflowing its window.
 Receiver indicates the value of RWND in ACKs.
 	- The sender ensures that hte total number of bytes in flight <= RWND.
 	This way the sender ensures that they don't request bytes that they receiver hasn't reached yet.